dalygbarron/cat/README.md

 `-o <outputImage>` specifies the image file the final pack should go to.
 Requied.

-`-x <outputXml>` specifies the xml file that the final sprite metadata should be written to.
-Required.
+-f <outputFile> specifies the data output file that should describe the locations in the pack image.

-`-d <width>x<height>` specifies the required dimensions in the final image.
-If this is not specifies then it defaults to 512x512.
+`-d <width>:<height>` specifies the required dimensions in the final image.
+If this is not specifies then it defaults to 512:512.

-`-s <name>:<width>x<height>` defines an empty sprite to add into the sheet.
+`-g <name>:<width>:<height>` defines an empty sprite to add into the sheet.
 Name is the name given to it in the xml file.

 `-c longest-side|total-sides` specifies the type of comparison to use for